legitparty/path/README.md

 A theory is presented describing the mathematic and scientific effects of tuning for psychoacoustic consonance, and a technique is developed from the theory.
 Instead of focusing on mitigations, the focus is on consonance.

 The theory describes an inharmonicity coefficient that stretches octaves across the pythagorean comma, and the resulting psychoacoustic properties that vary across arbitrary inharmonicity coefficients in between that wide value and 0.
-The technique is developed as a recursive-descent optimization algorithm that solves for contrapuntal consonance and “shaped” dissonance under the theory, noting that consonance can be held fixed for entire classes of intervals relating to counterpoint intervals.
+The technique is developed as a recursive-descent optimization algorithm that solves for contrapuntal consonance and "shaped" dissonance under the theory, noting that consonance can be held fixed for entire classes of intervals relating to counterpoint intervals.

 No beat counting is used.
 Only consonant-sounding 8ths and 5ths are used, tuning most 8ths, 5ths, and 4ths with deliberate psychoacoustic properties, while letting the logarithmic inharmonicity of the instrument evenly distribute the remaining intervals.
 A self-similar, hierarchical temperament pattern evenly distributes the contrapuntal psychoacoustic consonant properties, rather than focusing on evenly controlling the irrationalities in a single, small temperament range.